Italian literature: Sicilian School

-The year 1230 marked the beginning of the Sicilian School and of a literature showing more uniform traits.
-Its importance lies more in the language (the creation of the first standard Italian) than its subject, a love-song partly modeled on the Provençal poetry imported to the south by the Normans and the Svevs under Frederick II.
-This poetry differs from the French equivalent in its treatment of the woman, less erotic and more platonic, a vein further developed by Dolce Stil Novo in later 13th-century Bologna and Florence.
+The year 1230 marked the beginning of the Sicilian School and of literature showing more uniform traits.
+Its importance lies more in the language (the creation of the first standard Italian) than its subject, a love song partly modelled on the Provençal poetry imported to the south by the Normans and the Svevs under Frederick II.
+This poetry differs from the French equivalent in its treatment of the woman, less erotic and more platonic, a vein further developed by Dolce Stil Novo in later 13th century Bologna and Florence.
 The customary repertoire of chivalry terms is adapted to Italian phonotactics, creating new Italian vocabulary.
-The French suffixes -ière and -ce generated hundreds of new Italian words in -iera and -za (for example, riv-iera and costan-za).
 These were adopted by Dante and his contemporaries, and handed on to future generations of Italian writers.

 To the Sicilian school belonged Enzio, king of Sardinia, Pietro della Vigna, Inghilfredi, Guido and Odo delle Colonne, Jacopo d'Aquino, Ruggieri Apugliese, Giacomo da Lentini, Arrigo Testa, and others.
-Most famous is Io m'aggio posto in core (I have stated within my heart), by Giacomo da Lentini, the head of the movement, but there is also poetry written by Frederick himself.
+Most famous is Io m'aggio posto in core, by Giacomo da Lentini, the head of the movement, but there is also poetry written by Frederick himself.
 Giacomo da Lentini is also credited with inventing the sonnet, a form later perfected by Dante, Petrarch and Boccaccio.
 The censorship imposed by Frederick meant that no political matter entered literary debate.
 In this respect, the poetry of the north, still divided into communes or city-states with relatively democratic governments, provided new ideas.
 These new ideas are shown in the Sirventese genre, and later, Dante's Commedia, full of invectives against contemporary political leaders and popes.